You-Gao/Blog/mainpages/quotes.md

 > "Moreover, there is nothing in theory, and certainly nothing in experience, to support the extraordinary judgment that it is the truth about himself that is the easiest for a person to know."
 > <figcaption class="blockquote-footer">Frankfurt, On Bullshit</figcaption>

+### march

+> "Freedom is the freedom to say that two plus two make four.
+If that is granted, all else follows."
+> {% include figcaption.html caption="Orwell" %}